UnnatiGupta20/Avetti-Menternship-project/README.md

-# Avetti Mentorship – Home Decor Website Prototype
+# Avetti Menternship – Home Decor Website Prototype

-This project was completed as part of my internship/mentorship at Avetti, a SaaS-based company that provides scalable e-commerce solutions.
+This project was completed as part of my internship/Menternship at Avetti, a SaaS-based company that provides scalable e-commerce solutions.
 I designed and developed the complete UI/UX for a furniture e-commerce website, which demonstrates the application of Avetti’s SaaS platform.
 The project includes wireframes, prototypes, and a deployed responsive website.

 ---